Youth Basketball Petition

 - Playing zone doesn’t really teach kids how to play defense.
 It’s hard to play zone when you’re playing 3 on 3.
 I mean you can, but playing man to man teaches things that playing zone does not.

 - I don’t care what level of player you’re coaching.
 If you put 10 highly skilled players in the lane and said play basketball, everyone would struggle.
 It doesn’t do unskilled kids any good to play a game that is so dependent on spacing if there is no space.
 No player under the age of 12 is truly “skilled”.
+Maybe they are skilled for their age, but even then they have a lot more to learn.

 - When all kids do is run, they get tired more quickly and get the wrong idea of what basketball is about.
 So they end up not liking it because they never actually get to play it.
 All they end up doing is running.